Skip to main content

 Configuration controls:

-- Confirmation mode - How tools are approved (interactive, auto-approve, auto-deny)
+• Approval mode - How tools are approved (manual or auto-approve)

-- Timeout duration - How long to wait for user response
+• Timeout duration - How long manual mode waits for a user response

-- Storage type - Where to remember approvals (persistent vs session-only)
+• Storage type - Where remembered approvals are stored

 Permissions control whether tools require approval before execution.
 Elicitation is a separate feature that controls whether MCP servers can request user input during interactions.
 These are independent settings - see Elicitation Configuration for details.